 450 financial incentives will be available over three financial years

 - 250 in 2021-22

-The 50 incentivised positions for the 2019-20 year will be advertised from week four of Term 4 2019, with commencement from the beginning of the 2020 school year.
+The 50 positions for 2019-20 year will be open for applications from 31 October 2019, with commencement from the beginning of the 2020 school year.

 - part time positions will attract pro rata incentive amounts equal with the time fraction advertised